Psychedelic/cap-docs/docs/overview/what-is-cap.md

 The records will be gathered and saved in a project-specific history in CAP; and the Token/NFT can still access its own history by calling the NFT/Token's own methods directly (e.g. getTransaction), not needing to call CAP itself.

-Overall, CAP:

-- Solves the provenance & history issue for assets on the IC.
-- Helps give users the information they want/expect/need easily.
-- Increases trust in the project by giving it provenance.
-- Does so in a standard, scalable, and self-sustainable way.

 ## For UIs/Apps/Front-ends - A Way to Surface Asset History Data 🔍

 Now, on the other hand, for UIs, apps, and front-ends that deal with assets in their experiences; they can integrate to CAP to **surface the transaction history of any asset using CAP**.

-CAP's main canister acts as a router to all the histories of all projects integrating CAP; therefore a UI, **instead of having to integrate and call to each asset's history individually**, can use CAP's main canister as a router to access **all the assets transaction history easily**.
+CAP's main canister acts as a router to all the histories of all projects integrating CAP; therefore a UI, **instead of having to integrate and call to each asset's history individually (as it happens today)**, can instead use CAP's main canister as a router to access **all the assets transaction history easily**.

 It provides a cleaner and easier way of giving users visual access to their asset's transaction history and opens the door to amazingly transparent & trust-oriented experiences, like: